allo-protocol/allo-contracts/docs/CHAINS.md

 ## PGN Mainnet

-These are contracts that are created/deployed once for fantom testnet
+These are contracts that are created/deployed once for pgn mainnet

 | Contract                              | Address                                    |
 |---------------------------------------|--------------------------------------------|